bolducke/website_inrenovationinc/README.md

 This code source is the open-source code for the website [inrenovation](https://inrenovation.com/).

-As a freelancer, I created this project in 2020 using Vuetify 2, Vue 2 and Firebase for the company Rénovation Montréal I.N. inc. The project was meant to familiarize myself with web technologies while I was a second-year student at the university.
+As a freelancer, I created this project in 2020 using Vuetify 2, Vue 2, and Firebase for the company Rénovation Montréal I.N.
+Inc. The project was meant to familiarize me with web technologies while I was a second-year student.

 ## Project setup
 ```